Iranian Languages

-Within linguistics, we work with corpus-based studies of the grammar of classical and modern Persian and other Modern Iranian languages, in particular Balochi, Bashkardi, Mazandarani, Tajik and Wakhi.
-We primarily investigate phonetics and phonology, morphosyntax, discourse analysis, semantics and pragmatics.
+• Linguistics-oriented scholarship involves corpus-based studies of the grammar of classical and modern Persian and other Modern Iranian languages, in particular Balochi, Bashkardi, Mazandarani, Tajik and Wakhi.
+The analysis has been concerned with phonetics and phonology, morphosyntax, discourse analysis, semantics and pragmatics.

-Our sociolinguistic studies include language standardization and orthography development, conversation analysis, bilingual conversation strategies, and language, identity and modernity in a larger socio- political context.
-Within these fields our work is based on several languages including: Persian, Kumzari, Bakhtiari, and Balochi.
-We also do research on minority language rights in Iran, Persian as an L2, as well as the role of Persian in Sweden.
-We also work with the Lexin project.
+• Sociolinguistic studies focus on language standardization and orthography development, conversation analysis, bilingual conversation strategies, and language, identity and modernity in a larger socio-political context.
+Persian, Kumzari, Bakhtiari, and Balochi are among the languages which have been studies.
+We also do research on minority language rights in Iran, Persian as a second language, as well as the role of Persian in Sweden.

-Exile literature and theories about the role of literature in identity-building from social, ethnic, and gender perspectives are our primary focus in literature studies.
-We also perform research on classical Persian and Kurdish literature, as well as on modern literature in Persian, Kurdish and Pashto.
-Several Iranian languages have a strong oral tradition and we perform corpus studies on storytelling primarily based on corpora that we have created ourselves.
+• Literature studies investigate exile literature and theories about the role of literature in identity-building from social, ethnic, and gender perspectives.
+There is also research on classical Persian and Kurdish literature, as well as on modern literature in Persian, Kurdish and Pashto.
+Several Iranian languages have a strong oral tradition: Storytelling has been studied by means of corpus-based methods.

-Our department is also actively working with text edition, especially of classical Persian works in the disciplines of Sufi poetry, history and musicology.
-Among the manuscripts we have published are Misbâḥ ul-arvâḥ, Vîs u Râmîn, a Zoroastrian-Persian version of Ardây-Vîrâf nâme, Shams ul-aṣvāt and Moḥîṭ ul-tavârix.
+• Text edition is another activity in the subject, especially of classical Persian works in the disciplines of Sufi poetry, history and musicology.
+Among the manuscripts which have been published are Misbâḥ ul-arvâḥ, Vîs u Râmîn, a Zoroastrian-Persian version of Ardây-Vîrâf nâme, Shams ul-aṣvāt and Moḥîṭ ul-tavârix.

-We also work with translation and translation theory.
-A number of translations of literary works from Persian, Kurdish and Pashto into Swedish have been completed and published and more translations are underway.
-Mohammad Ali Jamalzadeh’s works Yeki bud, yeki nabud, a groundbreaking work in the modern Persian literature is one of the works we have translated.
-Other authors who have been translated include Mahmud Dowlatabadi and a number of Afghan and Kurdish writers.
+• Translation and translation theory is another theme: A number of translations of literary works from Persian, Kurdish and Pashto into Swedish have been published.
+Mohammad Ali Jamalzadeh’s book Yeki bud, yeki nabud, a groundbreaking work in modern Persian literature, is one of these works.
+Other authors are Mahmud Dowlatabadi and a number of Afghan and Kurdish writers.
 A new translation of Sa'di’s Golestan is also underway.

 Group members